-Brighton College Abut Dhabi offers a range of A-Level courses.
+Brighton College Abu Dhabi offers a range of A-Level courses.
 Alongside this, all of our Sixth Formers share in the responsibility of supporting and enhancing our school community, taking on significant leadership roles to shape the life and culture of the College.

-Pupils can choose from a range of leadership opportunities such as mentoring, supporting younger pupils, running teams and co-curricular clubs, as well as participating in various academic and sporting teams.
+Aside from roles such as House Captain and, of course, the prestigious Head Boy/Girl roles, pupils can choose from a range of leadership opportunities such as mentoring, supporting younger pupils, running teams and co-curricular clubs, as well as participating in various academic and sporting teams.
 We proudly offer something for everyone.